Category: Advice & Tips

 Drumming As A Tool For Grounding Out Our Energy

 A student recently asked me why drumming is considered a grounding activity.
-As someone who is already spiritually inclined and […] Read More »
+As someone who is already spiritually inclined and perhaps feels a strong connection to the metaphysical realm, they were looking to cultivate a deeper sense of grounding and connection to their physical body.
+In case you are not familiar with the term “grounding”… Read More »

 -